Cananito/Cananito.github.io/_generator/content/personal-organization.md

 ### Digital Set-Up

-I use my computer, a text editor (vim) and `.txt` files, a cloud file storage service (Google Drive) to synchronize across computers, and a notes app (Keep) to quickly capture things with my smartphone while I’m on the go and transfer them to my computer later.
+I use my computer, a text editor (vim) and `.txt` files, a cloud file storage service to synchronize across computers, and a notes app (Keep) to quickly capture things with my smartphone while I’m on the go and transfer them to my computer later.

 The directory and file structure I follow the following example: